 How can meditation help?

 However, with meditation, employees can quickly reduce stress and tension in the workplace.
 Meditation can be a great way to tackle and prevent burnout amongst employees, as it causes the body to produce fewer stress hormones and allow the body to boost its immune system.

 Taking a 10-minute meditation break can help employees to clear their minds, feel more relaxed, and feel in a better position to continue with their work.
 The benefits of meditation don’t just stop there either.
 Meditating can help employees to feel less anxious, increase their productivity and creativity as well as decrease distraction.

 How can it be implemented?

-There are many ways that you can implement meditation within your organisation.
+There are many ways that you can implement meditation within your organization.
 For example, group meditation sessions could be offered.
 To do this, you need to provide a dedicated space for your employees to practice their mindfulness, such as a quiet room away from the busy office.
 Dedicating space and time for meditation will show your employees you are committed to improving wellbeing as well as make it easier for them to participate.

 Wellbeing apps and programs also provide employees with guidance on how to meditate.
 For those who are new to meditation, having this support available will make them more likely to participate.
-It will also allow individual employees to personalise their meditation depending on what stressors they are experiencing.
+It will also allow individual employees to personalize their meditation depending on what stressors they are experiencing.

 How to encourage mediation in the workplace

 With well-being programs, you can use incentives to reward employees for participating in meditation activities.
 This is a great way to get staff involved with well-being as well as encourage people to try out meditation and use it to manage their stress.

-For example, Lifeworks offer corporate perks with their employee assistance program.
-Employees can receive financial rewards when using their program, such as discounts, cashback offers, and vouchers.
+For example, Lifeworks offers corporate perks with its employee assistance program.
+Employees can receive financial rewards when using their programs, such as discounts, cashback offers, and vouchers.